10 Advanced Blog Writing Techniques Used By Professional Bloggers

 Conan the Barbarian Thinks Your Mission Statement Sucks

-I hate vision statements, statements of purpose, guiding principles, mottoes, and business raison d’etres.
+I hate vision statements, statements of purpose, guiding principles, mottoes, and business raison d’etres of all kinds.

 That’s because most of them suck.
 They’re bland, boring, and don’t tell me a single thing about what a company does.
 Seth Godin found a doozy back in 2005: